M.Phil., Religion, Columbia University, 2016

 After her graduation from Peking University, Dessi lived in Kyoto for 3 years where from October 2009 until April 2011, with a Japanese Government Research Student Scholarship (Monbukagakusho), she was enrolled as a research student in the Graduate School of Letters of Kyoto University.

-For the past several years, Dessi has mainly researched the connection between Classical Chinese stories, Buddhist texts, and Buddhist “former birth stories” (jatakas) in particular.
-In both her BA and MA graduation theses (written in Chinese) she researches this topic and has found this research intellectually exhilarating and challenging and believes herself fortunate to have found a field that truly fascinates her and which elicits from her a passionate commitment.
+For several years, Dessi has mainly researched the connection between Classical Chinese stories, Buddhist texts, and Buddhist “former birth stories” (jatakas) in particular.
+In both her BA and MA graduation theses (written in Chinese) she researched this topic and found it especially intellectually exhilarating and challenging and eliciting a passionate commitment.
+Her doctoral dissertation draws inspiration from some of the themes she began exploring during her studies in China, but has incorporated art historical and religious studies methods, and is more focused on the exploration of the stories about the Buddha’s life and the religious practice and art it inspired.